-HOME OCCUPATION - Any occupation, profession, activity or use which is clearly an incidental and secondary use of a residential dwelling unit and which does not alter the exterior of the property or affect the residential character of the neighborhood and is further defined as follows:
+HOME OCCUPATION - Any occupation, profession, activity or use which is clearly an incidental and secondary use of a residential dwelling unit and which does not alter the exterior of the property or affect the residential character of the neighborhood.
+It is further defined as follows:

-- 1. HOME OCCUPATION-1 A home occupation meeting the following requirements: - a.
-It occupies no more than five hundred (500) square feet of floor area. - b.
-The principal operator resides on the premises, has not more than one (1) other person employed on-site and does not sell on-site any principal manufactured products prepared by others.
+- 1. HOME OCCUPATION-1 A home occupation with the following characteristics: - a.
+It occupies no more than 500 square feet of floor area. - b.
+The principal operator resides on the premises, has not more than 1 other person employed on-site and does not sell on-site any manufactured products prepared by others except for any products that are incidental to the service being provided on site.
 Services provided electronically and off-site employees who interact electronically with the home occupation are not limited. - c.
 The activity is completely enclosed in a primary or accessory structure.
 There is no indication of such occupation visible on the exterior of the building or on the lot, except permitted signs. - d.
 The activity does not produce noise, odor, traffic or other nuisances perceptible at the lot line at a higher level than is usual in a residential neighborhood. - 2.
-HOME OCCUPATION-2 A home occupation meeting the following requirements: - a.
-It occupies no more than one thousand (1,000) square feet of floor area, with the exception of existing farm structures, which may utilize one hundred (100) percent of the floor area.

-- b.
-The principal operator resides on the premises, has not more than three (3) other persons employed on-site and does not sell on-site any principal manufactured products prepared by others.
+HOME OCCUPATION-2 A home occupation with the following characteristics: - a.
+It occupies no more than 1,000 square feet of floor area, with the exception of existing farm structures, which may utilize 100 percent of the floor area. - b.
+The principal operator resides on the premises, has not more than 3 other persons employed on-site and does not sell on-site any manufactured products prepared by others except for any products that are incidental to the service being provided on site.
 Services provided electronically and off-site employees who interact electronically with the home occupation are not limited. - c.
 The activity, except for outdoor storage, is completely enclosed in a primary or accessory structure.
-Outdoor storage of materials or equipment shall not be located in any required setback or yard area and shall be at least ten (10) feet from any lot line and so screened as not to be visible from any public way or shoreline or public park. - d.
+Outdoor storage of materials or equipment is located outside of any required setback or yard area and shall be at least 10 feet from any lot line and so screened as not to be visible from any public way or shoreline or public park. - d.
 The activity does not produce noise, odor, traffic or other nuisances perceptible at the lot line at a higher level than is usual in a residential neighborhood.